ricardotemporal/backend-immersion/README.md

 # Day 1 of Alura's Immersion! 🚀

-This is a basic server project created with **Node.js** and **Express** during Alura's Back-End Immersion.
-The project will evolve throughout the immersion to include more features and functionality.
+This project is part of Alura's Back-End Immersion, focusing on building a robust API using **Node.js**, **Express**, and **MongoDB**.
+Over the immersion, the project evolves to include more advanced functionalities and database integrations.

 ## 📋 Features

-- Starts a server listening on port 3000.
+- Starts a server that listens on port 3000.
-- GET `/api/`: Returns a welcome message.
+- GET `/posts`: Returns a list of mock posts.
+- GET `/posts/:id`: Retrieves a specific post by its ID.
+- **Day 2 Updates**:
+  - Created a mock database for posts.
+  - Prepared MongoDB Atlas for integration by generating a connection link.
+  - Added routes to interact with the mock data.

 ## 🚀 How to Run the Project